 ICHS9 guidance Nonclinical Evaluation for Anticancer Pharmaceuticals

 Fibrosis of the airway and lung tissue is the abnormal scarring of normal tissue that leads to loss of tissue and organ function.
 At the present time, there are no treatments for fibrotic disorders except transplant.
 Fibrotic scarring can occur in the airways or in the lung tissue.
-The severity of the fibrosis can range from mild, which is often asymptomatic, to severe, which is life limiting.
+The severity of the fibrosis can range from mild, which is often asymptomatic, to severe and life limiting.

 There are over 140 known causes of pulmonary fibrosis.
 The common theme is that they create a chronic injury in the lung tissue that leads to the scarring reaction.
 Pulmonary fibrosis is a common complication of radiation or chemotherapy for cancers, and limits the amounts of radiation or drugs that can be administered.
 In some cases, the cause is unknown (idiopathic).